wuliwei9278/SSE/SSE-MF/README.md

 julia>  main("data/ml1m_train_ratings.csv", "data/ml1m_test_ratings.csv", 100, 0.1, 0.995, 0.995)
 ```

 Note: The first 4 arguments are the same as MF.
-The last 2 arguments are thresholds of replacing user index and item item index. (eg. `0.995` means the replacement probability of both user side and item side are `1 - 0.995 = 0.005`)
+The last 2 arguments are thresholds of replacing user index and item item index. (eg. `0.995` means the replacement probability for both user side and item side is `1 - 0.995 = 0.005`)

 ### To run best method (l2 + SSE + dropout)